2003 invasion of Iraq: Diplomatic preparations

-In the 2003 State of the Union address, President Bush said "we know that Iraq, in the late 1990s, had several mobile biological weapons labs".
-On 5 February 2003, U.S. Secretary of State Colin Powell addressed the United Nations General Assembly, continuing U.S. efforts to gain UN authorization for an invasion.
-His presentation to the UN Security Council contained a computer-generated image of a "mobile biological weapons laboratory".
+In the 2003 State of the Union address, Bush said "we know that Iraq, in the late 1990s, had several mobile biological weapons labs".
+On 5 February, U.S. secretary of state Colin Powell addressed the UNSC, continuing U.S. efforts to gain UN authorization for an invasion.
+His presentation contained a computer-generated image of a "mobile biological weapons laboratory".
 However, this information was based on claims of Rafid Ahmed Alwan al-Janabi, codenamed "Curveball", an Iraqi emigrant living in Germany who later admitted that his claims had been false.

-Powell also presented false assertions alleging Iraq had ties to al-Qaeda.
-As a follow-up to Powell's presentation, the United States, United Kingdom, Poland, Italy, Australia, Denmark, Japan, and Spain proposed a resolution authorizing the use of force in Iraq, but Canada, France, and Germany, together with Russia, strongly urged continued diplomacy.
-Facing a losing vote as well as a likely veto from France and Russia, the US, UK, Poland, Spain, Denmark, Italy, Japan, and Australia eventually withdrew their resolution.
+Powell falsely alleged that Iraq had ties to al-Qaeda.
+As a follow-up to the presentation, the U.S., UK, Poland, Italy, Australia, Denmark, Japan, and Spain proposed a resolution authorizing the use of force in Iraq, but Canada, France, Germany, and Russia strongly urged continued diplomacy.
+Facing a losing vote as well as a likely veto from France and Russia; the aforementioned countries eventually withdrew their resolution.

-Opposition to the invasion coalesced in the worldwide 15 February 2003 anti-war protest that attracted between six and ten million people in more than 800 cities, the largest such protest in human history according to the Guinness Book of World Records.
+Opposition to the invasion coalesced in the worldwide 15 February 2003 anti-war protest that attracted between six and ten million people in more than 800 cities, the largest such protest in human history.